Self-test: Is the "Foreign Trade Specialist with Federal Certificate of Competence" course the right one for me?

 The federal examination for foreign trade specialists comprises the following nine examination parts with equal weighting:

-The action strategies (business procedures/business processes) as well as management and work tools for typical activities for the above-mentioned action competencies from the foreign trade sector and business administration:- Elaborate
+The action strategies (business procedures/business processes) as well as management and work tools for typical activities for the above-mentioned action competencies from the foreign trade sector and business administration:

 Diploma and title "Foreign trade specialist"